nsnam/ns-3-dev-git/src/spectrum/doc/spectrum.rst

      channels.
 These models can have frequency-dependent loss, i.e., a separate loss value is calculated and applied to each component of the power spectral density.

+   - you can plug models based on ``PhasedArraySpectrumPropagationLossModel`` on these channels.
+These models can have frequency-dependent loss, i.e., a separate loss value is calculated and applied to each component of the power spectral density.
+Additionally, these models support the phased antenna array at the transmitter and the receiver, i.e., ns-3 antenna type ``PhasedArrayModel``.

  * Propagation delay modeling, by plugging a model based on ``PropagationDelayModel``.
 The delay is independent of frequency and